Stage 2: Life Context | What You're Leaving Behind

 Disenfranchised grief and ambiguous loss

-Pauline Boss, a family therapist at the University of Minnesota, spent decades studying what she called ambiguous loss: grief for things that don't fit neatly into traditional categories.
-A person with dementia is physically present but psychologically absent.
-A family member who emigrated is alive but gone from daily life.
+Pauline Boss spent decades studying what she called ambiguous loss: grief for things that don't fit neatly into traditional categories.
+For example, a person with dementia is physically present but psychologically absent, or a family member who emigrated is alive but gone from daily life.
 Boss argued that ambiguous loss is the most stressful kind of loss because it defies closure.
 There is no funeral, no clear end, no social script for how to mourn.

 Life transitions produce a particular form of ambiguous loss.
-You might grieve a career you chose to leave.
-You might grieve a friendship that simply faded.
-You might grieve the person you used to be, who no longer fits.
-Kenneth Doka's concept of disenfranchised grief (1989) adds another layer: some losses are not socially recognised.
-Nobody sends a card when you leave a stable job to pursue something uncertain.
-Nobody holds space for your sadness about outgrowing a community.
+You might grieve a career you chose to leave, a friendship that faded, or the person you used to be.
+Kenneth Doka's concept of disenfranchised grief adds another layer: some losses are not socially recognised.
+Nobody sends a card when you leave a stable job to pursue something uncertain, and nobody holds space for your sadness about outgrowing a community.
 You're expected to celebrate the new thing, not mourn the old one.

 But unprocessed grief has a way of showing up uninvited.
 It appears as resistance to the new path, unexplained sadness, self-sabotage, or a nagging sense that you made a mistake.
 The ritual in this section gives the grief somewhere to go.